franjgs/llm-rl-finance-trader/README.markdown

 This repository serves as the core implementation for a TFG (Trabajo de Fin de Grado), emphasizing reproducibility, portability, and optimization for macOS (Apple Silicon MPS support).

+The project now supports **walk-forward training**, a realistic rolling-window approach for time-series data, to better simulate real-world trading and reduce overfitting.

 ---

 ## 🚀 Features